Bay of Biscay: History

 On 12 April 1970, sank in the Bay of Biscay due to a fire that crippled the submarine's nuclear reactors.
 An attempt to save the sub failed, resulting in the death of forty sailors and the loss of four nuclear torpedoes.
 Due to the great depth (15,000 ft), no salvage operation was attempted.

 Wildlife

-Plaiaundi Ecology Park
+Plaiaundi Ecological Park

-The Plaiaundi Ecology Park is a 24-hectare coastal wetland lying where the Bidasoa River meets the sea in the Bay of Biscay.The nature of Plaiaundi consists of a wide variety of flora (visitors view them mainly in the spring) and fauna (visitors with binoculars arrive all during the year, because of the birds' migratory habits).
+The Plaiaundi Ecological Park is a 24-hectare coastal wetland lying where the Bidasoa River meets the sea in the Bay of Biscay.
+Plaiaundi consists of a wide variety of flora (visitors view them mainly in the spring) and fauna (visitors with binoculars arrive all during the year, because of the birds' migratory habits).
 This nature park contains a variety of birds, reptiles, mammals and insects.

 Marine mammals

 The car ferries from Gijón to Nantes/Saint-Nazaire, Portsmouth to Bilbao and from Plymouth, Portsmouth and Poole to Santander provide one of the most convenient ways to see cetaceans in European waters.
 Often specialist groups take the ferries to collect more information.
 Volunteers and employees of ORCA regularly observe and monitor cetacean activity from the bridge of the ships on Brittany Ferries' Portsmouth to Santander route.
 Many species of whales and dolphins can be seen in this area.
 Most importantly, it is one of the few places in the world where the beaked whales, such as the Cuvier's beaked whale, have been observed relatively frequently.
 Biscay Dolphin Research monitored cetacean activity from the P&O Ferries cruise ferry Pride of Bilbao, on voyages from Portsmouth to Bilbao.